From BR Bullpen

 Mills started 2009 at Double-A Akron in the Eastern League.
 His year began slowly as he only got three hits in the first five games of the campaign.
 Seeking guidance, Mills and teammate Nick Weglarz, who had a similar start, approached manager Mike Sarbaugh for any suggestions to end their slumps.
 Sarbaugh jokingly advised them to shave their heads which they promptly did.
 In the next game, Mills went 3 for 4 against the Altoona Curve which raised his average about 100 points on the young season.
 Nick went hitless.
 In July, Mills was selected to play in the EL All-Star game. he finished the year with a .267 batting average in 134 games, with 33 doubles, 14 homers and 83 RBI.

 Expected to graduate to AAA in 2010, Mills was instead sent to Akron for a second go-round, but his production regressed significantly.
 He played 113 games, but his batting average fell all the way to .241, with 26 doubles, 10 homers and 72 RBI.
 He was on the disabled list briefly with a strained rib cage muscle.
 The Indians became concerned, as he was relatively healthy all year and there was no reason for such a poor year against competition he had mastered the previous season.
 In June, Mills, Jerad Head and Josh Tomlin were arrested and charged with felonious assault on a man who was seriously injured at a bar called Whiskey Dicks in Akron.
+The man, Theodore Zeman III, was allegedly taunted and beaten by the players.
+Zeman spent two days in the hospital with a broken rib and punctured lung.
+On July 23, a Summit County grand jury reduced the charges to disorderly conduct.

 In 2011, he was back at Akron to start the season, and this time did noticeably better, hitting .300 in 61 games, with 16 doubles and 11 homers.
 He appeared to have righted himself and was promoted to the AAA Columbus Clippers in mid-season, his first experience at that level.
 However, he was limited to 35 games by injuries.
 He did not do badly, hitting .269 with 6 doubles and 7 homers, but was not given a shot at the major leagues.
 He returned to Columbus to start 2012, but the bottom suddenly fell out of his production.
 In 39 games, he was hitting .197/.239/.394.
 Both Matt LaPorta and Russ Canzler had passed him on the Indians's depth chart, and on June 21st, he was sent to the Cincinnati Reds, with the Indians only receiving cash in return.
 Showing how much his stock had fallen, he was immediately assigned back to AA, reporting to the Pensacola Blue Wahoos of the Southern League.
 He hit .267 with 10 home runs and 31 RBI over 60 games with Pensacola.
 For the first time in his professional career, Beau played a game in the outfield.